Phantom Manor: Original version (1992–2018)

 Inside and outside, the house was decaying with age.
 Dusty cobwebs covered every inch, the disheartened staff not caring, for it was rumored that Melanie had lost her mind.
 She wandered the house for years and years, singing softly to her groom, while all around her demons and ghosts reveled and danced.
 Everywhere she went she was reminded of the wedding.
-The Phantom's eternal laughter still carried through the walls of the house.
+The Phantom’s eternal laughter still carried through the walls of the house.
 Outside, the once beautiful grounds were falling apart and crumbling.
 The gilded staircase and structure were dotted with mold and trees and every plant on the grounds died.
 As if sensing the evil inherent in the house, nothing living ever trod there.
 Even so, Melanie kept her hopes, waiting for her love's return and never figured why he didn't show up at the wedding.

-The earthquake that killed her parents all those years ago cut a huge gouge in the west half of the property and in the crumbling ghost town of the old Thunder Mesa.
+The earthquake that killed Henry and Martha all those years ago cut a huge gouge in the west half of the property and in the crumbling ghost town of the old Thunder Mesa.
 The deserted buildings were rumored to be called Phantom Canyon, the dark supernatural version of the town and anyone who entered the ghastly old town at night never came back.

 Today, no one knows if Melanie Ravenswood is still alive in that old house on the hill.
 If she is, then she is well over 100 years old.
-Her beautiful voice still carries over the town at night though, through the walls of the house and night air.
+Her voice still carries over the town at night though, through the walls of the house and night air.
 And sometimes, people still see lights in the house.

-Some nights, when the moon is full and the sky is clear of clouds, one can still hear the lonely mourning of the bride, the maniacal laughter of the Phantom, and the faint tinkle of glass and the laughter of party guests.
+Some nights, when the moon is full and the sky is clear of clouds, one can still hear the lonely mourning of the bride, the maniacal laughter of the phantom and the faint tinkle of glass and the laughter of party guests.
 Whether she is alive or not, what is well known is that poor Melanie never really left the crumbling mansion.
 She waits for her groom for all eternity.

-Many people believe the Phantom to be Melanie's late father, Henry Ravenswood, seeking vengeance from beyond the grave.
-Others believe that it is the pure spirit of evil, and that a curse was placed upon the young girl.
+Nobody knows the true identity of the phantom.
+Some speculate that it is the ghost of Henry Ravenswood trying to prevent Melanie’s wedding and keep her imprisoned for her disobedience.
+Others say it is the wrath of the Thunder Bird sent to punish Melanie for her father’s sins.

-New Version (2019-)
+New version (2019–)

-For the 2019 refurbishment, the story was slightly revised in addition to the new effects, these include:
+For the 2019 refurbishment, the story was slightly revised in addition to the new effects which include: